-The operational plan implemented in June remained unchanged through September.
+The operational plan implemented in June remained unchanged through October.
 Village Hall was reopened to the public on June 15th.
 As a result, the Community Development Department resumed normal staffing, operations and work hours at the front desk.
 All of changes are consistent with the guidance issued by Governor DeWine, the Ohio Department of Health, Franklin County Public Health and the Centers for Disease Control and Prevention (CDC).
 The changes have enabled the department activities to proceed with limited interruption while reducing person to person contact.
 These measures are necessary to ensure that quality customer service continues during this time and to establish a framework to protect the health, safety and welfare of those doing business in the city of New Albany.

-Office: The department is generally staffed by eight people each day, including the director, deputy director or engineering manager, in order to complete administrative tasks and to facilitate permitting, plan review and inspection services.
+Office: The department is generally staffed by eight people each day in order to complete administrative tasks and to facilitate permitting, plan review and inspection services.
 All staff members are required to adhere to the social distancing, sanitization, and other recommendations of the Centers for Disease Control and Prevention (CDC) while in the office.

-Permitting: Permitting services have resumed normal operations and in-person applications are once again accepted weekdays between 8am and 5pm.
+Permitting: In-person permitting services are available weekdays between 8am and 5pm.

-Inspections: Building inspectors continue to utilize remote inspection protocol to the extent practical.
-Over 80% of commercial and residential inspections are completed remotely by utilizing livestreaming, telephone conferences and pictures.
+Inspections: Building inspectors continue to utilize remote inspection protocol to the extent practical, however, in -person inspections are being regularly scheduled.
 When on-site inspections are conducted, the contractors are directed to ensure the inspection area has a minimum number of people present and that social distancing is observed.